nasa/openmct/docs/src/guide/index.md

 ## Bundles

-The basic configurable unit of Open MCT Web is the _bundle_.
+The basic configurable unit of Open MCT is the _bundle_.
 This term has been used a bit already; now we'll get to a more formal definition.

 A bundle is a directory which contains: